niklasbuschmann/contrast/research.md

 <h1> Other Research </h1>

 [Codetermination and Power in the Workplace](epi_21.pdf) (with Simon Jäger and Benjamin Schoefer)<br/>
-_Working Paper_, prepared for the [Economic Policy Institute's Unequal Power Project](https://www.epi.org/unequalpower/publications/), 2021<br/>
+_Working Paper_, prepared for the [Economic Policy Institute's Unequal Power Project](https://www.epi.org/unequalpower/publications/), 2022<br/>
 <details>
   <summary>Click to expand abstract</summary>
 How does codetermination—entitling workers to participate in firm governance, either through membership on company boards or the formation of works councils—affect corporate decision making?
 We critically discuss the history and contemporary operation of European codetermination arrangements and review empirical evidence on their effects on firms and workers.
-Our review suggests that these arrangements are unlikely to significantly shift power in the workplace for most outcomes, but may mildly improve worker welfare.
+Our review suggests that these arrangements are unlikely to significantly shift power in the workplace, but may mildly improve worker welfare and firm performance, in part by boosting information-sharing and cooperation and in part by slightly increasing worker influence.
 </details><br/>

 [The Drivers of Mothers' Parental Leave Decisions: Evidence from the Growing Up in New Zealand Survey](leave_21.pdf) (with Isabelle Sin)<br/>